alexch/codelikethis/public/projects/guess.md

 * Sign reversal errors are also a strong possibility.
 Be clear about the distinction between "my guess is higher than your number" and "your number is higher than my guess" and so forth.

 ## Backlog

+* In the *optimal* solution, the game will find the correct number in no more than `[log2(n)+1]` guesses -- so for n=100, that's 7 guesses *max*.
+This solution is a good example of a *binary search algorithm* (not to be confused with *binary notation* which is a different kind of binary).
+Try implementing a binary search instead of a random search.

 * Accept a parameter specifying the maximum guess; e.g. `node guess.js 500` means `Please think of a number between 1 and 500 (inclusive)`.